-Due to Station 13090 being on King Ranch property, accessibility is sometimes an issue.
+Station 13090 is the only active SWQM site at which TCEQ conducts routine quarterly sampling.
+Due to its location being on King Ranch property, accessibility is sometimes an issue.

-The segment is impaired for bacteria for contact recreation as a result of the 2010 Assessment.
+The segment is impaired for bacteria for contact recreation as a result of the 2010 Assessment based on an exceedence of the geometric mean.

-The segment also has a concern for chlorophyll-a.
+The segment also has a concern for chlorophyll-a with about two thirds of the samples exceeding the criteria.

-2204: Petronila Creek Above Tidal (Figure 3-31)
+2204: Petronila Creek Above Tidal (Figure 3-32)

 The segment flows 35 miles from the confluence of Agua Dulce and Banquete Creeks in Nueces County to a point 0.6 miles upstream of a private road crossing near Laureles Ranch in Kleberg County.
-The segment is divided into two AUs; from the downstream end to the confluence with 2204A (AU\01) and from the confluence with 2204A to the upstream end of the segment (AU-02).
+The segment is divided into two AUs; from the downstream end to the confluence with 2204A (AU_01) and from the confluence with 2204A to the upstream end of the segment (AU-02).